InstallComparePlatformAccordGitHub

 The H3ERE pipeline: every decision flows through observation, context, analysis, conscience checks, and execution.
 Fully auditable.
 Fully replayable.

 Kill switch.
 Deferral cascades.
 Conscience vetos.
 Hash-chained audit trails.
-Every safety mechanism is documented and verifiable.
+Every accountability mechanism is documented and verifiable.

 CIRIS Scoring ModelCompare ApproachesExplore a Sample Trace